Dalek: Fictional history

-These four Daleks - Sec, Jast, Thay and Caan - returned in the two-part story "Daleks in Manhattan"/"Evolution of the Daleks", in which whilst stranded in 1930s New York, they set up a base in the partially built Empire State Building and attempt to rebuild the Dalek race.
+The four-Dalek Cult of Skaro returned in the two-part story "Daleks in Manhattan"/"Evolution of the Daleks", in which whilst stranded in 1930s New York, they set up a base in the partially built Empire State Building and attempt to rebuild the Dalek race.
 To this end, Dalek Sec merges with a human being to become a Human/Dalek hybrid.
 The Cult then set about creating "Human Daleks" by "formatting" the brains of a few thousand captured humans so they can have Dalek minds.
 Dalek Sec, however, becomes more human in personality and alters the plan so the hybrids will be more human like him.
 The rest of the Cult mutinies.
 Sec is killed, while Thay and Jast are later wiped out with the hybrids.
-Dalek Caan, believing it may be the last of its kind now, escapes once more via an emergency temporal shift.
+Dalek Caan, believing he may be the last of his kind now, escapes once more via an emergency temporal shift.

 The Daleks returned in the 2008 season's two-part finale, "The Stolen Earth"/"Journey's End", accompanied once again by their creator Davros.
-The story reveals that Caan's temporal shift sent him into the Time War, despite the War being "Time-Locked."
-The experience of piercing the Time-Lock resulted in Caan seeing parts several futures, destroying his sanity in the process.
-Caan rescued many Time War era Daleks and Davros, who created new Dalek troops using his own body's cells.
+The story reveals that Caan's temporal shift sent him into the Time War, despite the War being "Time-Locked".
+The experience of piercing the Time-Lock resulted in Caan seeing parts of several futures, destroying his sanity in the process.
+Caan rescued many pure-bred Time War era Daleks and Davros, who created new pure Dalek troops using his own body's cells (his Kaled DNA, as all pure Daleks were originally Kaleds).
 A red Supreme Dalek leads the new army while keeping Caan and Davros imprisoned on the Dalek flagship, the Crucible.
-Davros and the Daleks plan to destroy reality itself with a "reality bomb."
+Davros and the Daleks plan to destroy reality itself with a "reality bomb".
 The plan fails due to the interference of Donna Noble, a companion of the Doctor, and Caan, who has been manipulating events to destroy the Daleks after realising the severity of the atrocities they have committed.